greenboxal/doggohub/doc/user/permissions.md

 - developer
 - guest/reporter

-The admin user can perform any action on GitLab CI in scope of the GitLab instance and project.
+The admin user can perform any action on DoggoHub CI in scope of the DoggoHub instance and project.
 In addition, all admins can use the admin interface under `/admin/runners`.